Rex Hunt (diplomat): Falklands War

 On 2 April 1982, under cover of a night approach across the southern Atlantic Ocean, the Argentine Navy and Argentine Army carried out a seaborne invasion of the Falkland Islands.
 Hunt made his official residence, Government House in Port Stanley, the operational headquarters for the small Royal Marines garrison on the islands, sending his family and domestic staff away to safer houses.
 His housekeeper took with her a portrait photograph of the Queen and a bottle of gin.

 Government House quickly became the scene of a brief battle between the Royal Marines garrison and Argentine commandos.
 With the British forces facing overwhelming military and logistical odds, Hunt, after an extended exchange of small arms fire, with a handful of casualties, gave the order to the Royal Marines to lay down their arms.
 He then went to Stanley Town Hall, wearing his full dress uniform, complete with medals, gold braid, neck ribbons, sword, sash and plumed cocked hat to face the Argentine invasion force's Commandant, Vice admiral Carlos Büsser, addressing him with: "You have landed unlawfully on British territory, and I order you to remove yourself and your troops forthwith".
 In response he was met with laughter, roughed up, his medals stolen and placed under confinement by the Argentines.
-Four hours later, under armed escort, he was flown out of the Falklands on a aeroplane to Montevideo, in Uruguay.
+Four hours later, under armed escort, he was flown out of the Falklands on an aeroplane to Montevideo, in Uruguay.
 During the weeks of the war, Hunt stayed in London, while his wife and son were in a house in Kent.
 He remained in this forced exile during the occupation of the Falkland Islands, until they were militarily liberated on 14 June 1982 by a British seaborne taskforce dispatched by the British Government, after which he returned again in full dress uniform and re-established its self-governance.
 Victorious British forces paraded past in review while he was clad in full dress uniform.
 He continued to serve in the post of its Governor until 1985.